How to optimize your BFR

 60% x 60 days = 36 days

-That is in total: 48 days of turnover including tax (invoices are established including tax)
+In total: 48 days of turnover including tax (invoices are issued including tax)

 4) Supplier credit: